Adam Bighill: Winnipeg Blue Bombers

 Bighill was named a CFL West All-Star for the eighth time in his career following the 2022 season in which the Blue Bombers advanced to the Grey Cup final for the third consecutive season.
 He had one defensive tackle in the 109th Grey Cup, but the Blue Bombers were defeated by the Toronto Argonauts.
 On November 29, 2022, the Bombers announced that Bighill had re-signed with the club on a new two-year contract.

 In 2023, Bighill played and started in 17 regular season games where he had 74 defensive tackles, four sacks, and one interception.
 He played in his fourth straight Grey Cup game, but the Blue Bombers lost to the Montreal Alouettes.
 In the 2024 season, he played in the first ten games of the season where he had 48 defensive tackles and one sack before an injury sidelined him for the remainder of the season.
 In January 2025, Bighill indicated that the Blue Bombers would not be offering him a new contract for the 2025 season.
 He became a free agent upon the expiry of his contract on February 11, 2025.

 Calgary Stampeders

 On June 22, 2025, it was announced that Bighill had signed a practice roster agreement with the Calgary Stampeders.
+He played in six regular season games in 2025 where he had 12 defensive tackles and one special teams tackle.
+He became a free agent upon the expiry of his contract on February 10, 2026.

+Retirement

+On April 21, 2026, Bighill signed a one-day contract with the Winnipeg Blue Bombers to officially retire with the team.